ickb/proposal/README.md

 In the long term a DAO should take over the Periphery Layer and manage it, but this would carry a big development overhead, so it's something that can only happen at a later time.

+## Faraway Future Protocol Obsolescence

+As decades pass by, this protocol may become obsolete and the locked CKB could be worth much more than the service it provides, so it could make sense to provide a functionality to reclaim the locked CKB.
+Still as this protocol is a public utility, this functionality would pose two difficult questions:

+- should any address even be able to claim ownership of the deployed contracts?
+- how can the internal protocol logic ascertain without doubt its obsolescence?

 ## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

-After seeing [this Jan Xie's comment (reported by Alejandro)](https://discord.com/channels/657799690070523914/657799690552606745/970714873661128774) I need to understand better the time (and so the costs) associated with developing the L1 scripts, so I'm holding this section off until I complete the [Developer Training Course](https://nervos.gitbook.io/developer-training-course/):
+After seeing [this Jan Xie's comment (reported by Alejandro)](https://discord.com/channels/657799690070523914/657799690552606745/970714873661128774) I need to understand better the time (and so the costs) associated with developing the L1 scripts, so I'm holding this section off until I complete the [Developer Training Course](https://nervos.gitbook.io/developer-training-course/) and [Zero2ckb Tutorial](https://zero2ckb.ckbapp.dev/):

 >If you compare the differences between Bitcoin and Ethereum, you might find that Ethereum developers are amazing as they can create dApps in a short time while Bitcoin developers can take two years to create an app.
 Nervos CKB is more similar to Bitcoin.
 Building applications directly in CKB is similar to system level programming, not front end programming.
 In a nutshell, Nervos CKB and Bitcoin have totally different designs than Ethereum.